Thiesjoo/PSE/README.md

 | `classification` | Can be either `U` (unclassified), `C` (classified) or `S` (secret). |

 ### User guide
-The API contains a single generalized endpoint that can be reached via the URI:
+The API contains multiple endpoints.
+The main endpoint can be reached via the URI:
 ```
 /satellite_app
 ```